Actionable Book Summary: The Truth by Neil Strauss

 Lesson #2: There Is A Big Bag Of Shit You Are Carrying Around

-We are born innocent and pure; Beautiful and honest; Ready to dive and explore the wonders.
+We are born innocent and pure.
+Beautiful and honest.
+Ready to dive and explore the wonders of the world.
 As we develop, however, the people we meet load us with baggage.
 Depending on the person, each one of us can carry a different amount of weight until it really hurts.

 Each bag contains a different amount of shit.
 Few examples: The problems of your parents; The physical disabilities you were mocked for; Your previous relationships.
 Along with that, different levels of neediness; arrogance; dependency; vulnerability.